 A Faith and Money Network Trip of Perspective is different from most faith-based group trips.
 It’s not a guided group tour, though we do experience the beauty and richness of the local area.
 It’s not a mission trip; we’re not there to “help” someone.
-(There is nothing wrong in helping, of course, but that’s not the purpose of our trips.)
+(There is nothing wrong with helping, of course, but that’s not the purpose of our trips.)
 Our trips are a chance to step away from daily routines, spend a week living with and forming relationships with people in a community here in the US or another country—people who don’t have societal power and privilege but have spiritual riches and richness of solidarity.
 We get a new perspective on the reality that we are ALL connected and part of the same human family.
-We form relationships that bridge extreme gaps and discover what piece we each of us is called to carry to help heal the gaps.
+We form relationships that bridge extreme gaps and discover what piece each of us is called to carry to help heal the gaps.

 Personal interviews on Trips of Perspective

 To hear more about Faith and Money Network’s unique adventures, download here free, the personal interview with Kim Montroll and Djaloki Dessables, who share fascinating and touching stories from leading Trips of Perspective to Haiti.